xcart/xcart-docs/_pages/kb_en/modules/customer_file_attachments.md

    ![adm-product-details-2.png]({{site.baseurl}}/attachments/ref_1tk0fbqz/adm-product-details-2.png)
 4. Save the changes.

 That's it.
 File attachments for the product are now enabled.

-Now customers are able to see product file attachments both on the product quick view page and on the product details page:
+Your customers will be able to access the product file attachments widget both on the product quick view page and on the product details page:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Product details page</i>![cus-product-details.png]({{site.baseurl}}/attachments/ref_1tk0fbqz/cus-product-details.png)</div>
   <div class="column" markdown="span"><i>Quick view page</i>![cus-quick-view.png]({{site.baseurl}}/attachments/ref_1tk0fbqz/cus-quick-view.png)</div>
 </div>

-If product attachments are mandatory a customer won't be able to proceed to checkout without adding a file to the product he wants to order.
-Files attached will be registered and displayed on the cart page and in the customer invoice:
+Note that if the module settings  require that product attachments should be mandatory, a customer will not be able to proceed to checkout without first adding a file to the product they want to order.
+The files attached will be registered and displayed on the cart page and in the customer invoice:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Cart page</i>![cus-cart.png]({{site.baseurl}}/attachments/ref_1tk0fbqz/cus-cart.png)</div>
   <div class="column" markdown="span"><i>Invoice page</i>![invoice.png]({{site.baseurl}}/attachments/ref_1tk0fbqz/invoice.png)</div>
 </div>

-The store admin will be able to check and download the files attached to the product by a customer on the order details page (**Orders** -> **Order list**):
+The store administrator will be able to check and download the files attached to the product by a customer via the order details page (**Orders** -> **Order list**):

 ![order-details.png]({{site.baseurl}}/attachments/ref_1tk0fbqz/order-details.png)